 Dwarf Cavendish Bananas

-This is a version of the popular Cavendish banana that is originally purple or very dark brown until it develops into the yellow banana you see in stores.
+This version of the popular Cavendish banana is originally purple or very dark brown until it develops into the yellow banana you see in stores.
 These bananas are relatively popular because the trees they grow on are perfectly sized for mass production of the fruit.

 For instance, planting your own Dwarf Cavendish Banana tree could yield you about 90 bananas a year.
 This means you could have an abundance of bananas to make desserts like bread and cakes.
 Plus, these bananas can be eaten plain and raw, just like their larger counterpart.